AnthonyBronca/TypeScript-Course/Chapter2/Chapter2.md

 However, this code has a problem.
 If the getUsername() function returns an empty string or a value that evaluates to false, the || operator will use the default value "Anonymous" instead of the empty string.

-Nullish coalescing provides a more precise and reliable way to handle nullish values.
-With nullish coalescing, we can use the ?? operator to specify a default value only when the value is null or undefined.
+`Nullish coalescing` provides a more precise and reliable way to handle nullish values.
+With `nullish coalescing`, we can use the `??` operator to specify a default value only when the value is null or undefined.

 ```typescript
 const name = getUsername() ??
 "Anonymous";
 ```

-In this example, the ?? operator ensures that the default value is only used when the value returned by getUsername() is null or undefined.
+In this example, the `??` operator ensures that the default value is only used when the value returned by getUsername() is `null` or `undefined`.
 If the value is an empty string or a value that evaluates to false, it is not treated as nullish and the empty string will be used.

 ## Congrats!!!